rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 		- Create branch/draft pr
 		- Run `build` on latest
 		- Run `git diff` to see changes and assess impact to apps that use it

+	- nform customers of new version version and testable sandbox cluster
+	- Await completion and validation of all customer testing

+-

 ## Related